General Manager (2010 - Retired December 2020)

 Through the decades, our long-standing priority has been to keep our parks, shorelines, lakes, and trails safe and well-maintained.
 More recently, to mitigate the impacts of a changing climate, our integrated adaptive management has included wildfire hazard reduction practices, lake water and algae monitoring, wetland restoration, and expansion of our network of paved trails connecting users to transit hubs, schools, and work sites.

 We appreciate the public’s trust, support, and investment in this beautiful regional park system.

->

-> Robert E. Doyle is a 43+ year veteran of the parks and natural resources field, currently serving as General Manager of the East Bay Regional Park District, the largest regional park system in the nation with 1,000 employees hosting 25 million visits per year at its 73 parks on over 125,000 acres.
+Robert E. Doyle is a 43+ year veteran of the parks and natural resources field who served as General Manager of the East Bay Regional Park District from 2010 to 2020.
 A co-chair of the California State Park Partners, he was a key advocate for advancing the successful Proposition 68, the Parks, Environment, and Water Bond to the June 2018 ballot and serves as vice-chair of the Clean Water, Natural Resources and Parks committee.

->

-> Doyle graduated from Saint Mary’s College in Moraga with a BA in Management.
+Doyle graduated from Saint Mary’s College in Moraga with a BA in Management.
 He is a member of the American Academy for Park and Recreation Administration (AAPRA); the IUCN Urban Conservation Strategies Specialist Group; and World Urban Parks.

 Doyle has received numerous awards and recognition for his many decades of leadership in conservation, park policy advocacy, public health and public lands, climate action initiatives and industry innovations.